Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 When attacking the boss, the player will receive an item.

 If there is no received item will receive a trinket.

+### Upgrade land

+Engrave your name on land.

+Players own land according to character level.